5 Tips to Negotiate Cell Tower Leases

 - Since the deck is stacked against you, it’s probably not a good idea to go into battle — negotiations — alone.

 Talk to Tower Genius.
-We have been providing cell tower coaching and lease consulting services for landlords exclusively for 13 years, and have helped thousands cell tower landlords get the upper hand in their telecommunication lease agreements.
+We can answer your cell tower lease questions.
+We have been providing cell tower coaching and lease consulting services for landlords exclusively for over 14 years, and have helped thousands cell tower landlords get the upper hand in their telecommunication lease agreements.
 The Partners of Tower Genius, Kevin and Steve have almost 50 years of wireless industry expertise.
 Call us at 888-313-9750.